 Unfortunately, statistics show that alcohol use is often a contributing factor in these crashes.
 As in the above case, they are also most likely to occur on major highways and near entrance or exit ramps.
 The study shows that increased DUI enforcement efforts over these hours and at these locations could help to reduce the risks, as could increased signage warning drivers of ‘One Way’ and ‘Do Not Enter’ at critical locations.

 Contact a Skilled San Jose Car Accident Attorney Today

 At the Jachimowicz Law Group, we help car accident victims and their family members get the compensation they are entitled to for the damages they suffer when crashes and collisions occur.
-If you or a loved one has been impacted by a wrong way crash, call our office at 408-246-5500 or contact our skilled San Jose car accident attorneys online and request a free consultation to find out how we can help you today.
+If you or a loved one has been impacted by a wrong way crash, call our office at our office or contact our skilled San Jose car accident attorneys online and request a free consultation to find out how we can help you today.